Ceramic capacitor: Class 1 ceramic capacitors

 Class 1 ceramic capacitors are accurate, temperature-compensating capacitors.
 They offer the most stable voltage, temperature, and to some extent, frequency.
 They have the lowest losses and therefore are especially suited for resonant circuit applications where stability is essential or where a precisely defined temperature coefficient is required, for example in compensating temperature effects for a circuit.
 The basic materials of class 1 ceramic capacitors are composed of a mixture of finely ground granules of paraelectric materials such as titanium dioxide (TiO_{2}), modified by additives of zinc, zirconium, niobium, magnesium, tantalum, cobalt and strontium, which are necessary to achieve the capacitor's desired linear characteristics.

 The general capacitance temperature behavior of class 1 capacitors depends on the basic paraelectric material, for example TiO_{2}.
 The additives of the chemical composition are used to adjust precisely the desired temperature characteristic.

 Class 1 ceramic capacitors have the lowest volumetric efficiency among ceramic capacitors.
-This is the result of the relatively low permittivity (6 to 200) of the paraelectric materials.
+This is the result of the relatively low permittivity (6 to 200) of paraelectric materials.
 Therefore, class 1 capacitors have capacitance values in the lower range.

 Class 1 capacitors have a temperature coefficient that is typically fairly linear with temperature.
 These capacitors have very low electrical losses with a dissipation factor of approximately 0.15%.
 They undergo no significant aging processes and the capacitance value is nearly independent of the applied voltage.
 These characteristics allow applications for high Q filters, in resonant circuits and oscillators (for example, in phase-locked loop circuits).